grafana/grafana-app-sdk/README.md

 ![Application Using SDK Diagram](docs/diagrams/design_pattern_simple.png)

-For more details on application design, see [application design documentation](docs/application-design/README.md).
+For more details on application design, see the [application design documentation](docs/application-design/README.md).

 ## CLI Usage